Advice and Representation Centre (ARC)

 There are times when you may be invited to attend a meeting with the University where it may be worthwhile taking a representative from the Students’ Union with you.

-This service is subject to availability and when you make your request, the adviser will first discuss your case with you to establish whether it would help for them to attend the meeting with you.
-This will usually be the case where the matter is not straightforward, of a serious nature, or another scenario where the adviser feels that if may help your case for them to attend with you.
+This service is subject to availability and when you make your request, the adviser will first discuss your case with you to establish whether it would help for a representative to attend the meeting with you.
+This will usually be the case where the matter is not straightforward, of a serious nature, or another scenario where this may be necessary.

-At the meeting, the adviser can support you with clarifying any questions posed to you, but will not be able to answer for you.
+At the meeting, if a representative is available they can support you with clarifying any questions posed to you, but will not be able to answer for you.
+They can provide you with support only.

-Your representative can also help you reflect and offer support on the next stage of the process, as well as provide guidance on Academic Regulations, which can be detailed.
-Your representative can explain and clarify procedures before, during and after meetings.
+After your meeting, an adviser can help you reflect and offer support on the next stage of the process, as well as provide guidance on Academic Regulations.
+The Adviser can explain and clarify procedures before, during and after meetings.

 Personal circumstances may be discussed in relation to your issue, but advice will not be offered on how to deal with your emotions.
 The ARC advisers are not trained counsellors, but they will be able to refer you to local counselling services and other wellbeing support available.